PHOTOS Interface in C++; Technical and Physics Documentation: Design

 \subsection{Algorithm Outline}

 An overview of the algorithm for the {\tt PHOTOS C++ Interface} is given below.
 For clarity, the example assumes that the processed event is stored in the {\tt HepMC} event record structure.

 The first step is creation of a {\tt PhotosHepMCEvent} object from a {\tt HepMC::GenEvent} event record.
-After that, the {\tt process()} method should be executed by the user's code\footnote{Instead of creating a {\tt PhotosHepMCEvent} and processing the whole event, a user may want to execute {\tt Photos::processParticle(...)} or {\tt Photos::processBranch(...)} for branching or branch, where {\tt PHOTOS} is expected to perform its tasks.
+After that, the {\tt process()} method should be executed by the user's code\footnote{Instead of creating a {\tt PhotosHepMCEvent} and processing the whole event, a user may want to execute {\tt Photos::processParticle(...)} or {\tt Photos::processBranch(...)} on the single branching or branch where {\tt PHOTOS} is expected to perform its tasks.
 For details see Appendix~\ref{PHOTOSgun}. }, invoking the following process:

-\begin{enumerate} \item The {\tt HepMC} event record is traversed and a list of all decaying particles is created. \item Each particle is checked and if the resulting branching is a self-decay\footnote{A history entry in the event record, like $Z\to Z$ or $\tau \to \tau$.} it is skipped. \item For each remaining particle a branching including the particle's mothers and daughters is created.
-Special cases consisting of mothers and daughters but without intermediate particle to be decayed are also added to the list of branchings. \item Branchings are filtered out again, this time with the user's choice of processes to be skipped by the photon adding algorithm. \item Each branching is processed by {\tt PHOTOS} separately:
+\begin{enumerate} \item The {\tt HepMC} event record is traversed and a list of all decaying particles is created. \item Each particle is checked and if the resulting branching is a self-decay\footnote{A history entry in the event record, like $Z\to Z$ or $\tau \to \tau$.} it is skipped. \item For each remaining particle a branch, including the particle's mothers and daughters is created.
+Special cases consisting of mothers and daughters but without intermediate particle to be decayed are also added to the list of branches. \item Branchings are filtered out again, this time with the user's choice of processes to be skipped by {\tt PHOTOS}. \item Each branching is processed by {\tt PHOTOS} separately:

 \begin{enumerate}